Conflux-Chain/conflux-doc/docs/json-rpc.md

 * `gasUsed`: `QUANTITY` - the total gas used in this block. `null` when the block is pending.
 * `hash`: `DATA`, 32 Bytes - hash of the block.
 * `height`: `QUANTITY` - the height of the block.
-* `miner`: `DATA`, 20 Bytes - the address of the beneficiary to whom the mining rewards were given.
+* `miner`: `BASE32` - the address of the beneficiary to whom the mining rewards were given.
 * `nonce`: `DATA`, 8 Bytes - hash of the generated proof-of-work.
 * `parentHash`: `DATA`, 32 Bytes - hash of the parent block.
 * `powQuality`: `DATA` - the PoW quality. `null` when the block is pending.